 - Complete and clear schedules and directions to all Easter events—this is so basic and important and so often forgotten.
 Being sure all the details are easily available on your website is one of the greatest ways to show you love your church family and community.

-Facebook and Twitter—make the obvious announcements and encourage people to come to Easter events—but always remember that these two forms of media are like rivers that flow past your house—and you can’t always remember something that quickly streams by.
-The application here is that be sure that anything you post on Facebook and Twitter that you also have detailed information about it on your website so that when people forget the time of the kids Easter Egg event or the Maundy Thursday service they can look it up.
+Facebook and Twitter: Make the obvious announcements and encourage people to come to Easter events—but always remember that these two forms of media are like rivers that flow past your house—and you can’t always remember something that quickly streams by.
+The application here is that be sure anything you post on Facebook and Twitter, you also have detailed information about it on your website so that when people forget the time of the kids Easter Egg event or the Maundy Thursday service they can look it up.